- Nicolai Howalt

 - price: € 1000 – free shipping within Denmark

 Old Tjikko – Special edition of 20 books – signed and numbered containing one signed and numbered analogue silver gelatine print.
+Each of the prints with the special edition are unique.
+They have been developed on different photographic paper resulting in unique variations of each print.

 Containing 97 unique images made from the same photographic negative, the Old Tjikko – special edition by Danish visual artist Nicolai Howalt is like no other.
 It’s a book about the oldest living organism known to man and a book about the instability of the photographic image and the enigmatic intertwinement of time, reality and perception.